liberborn/extapp/README.md

 # About

 Extapp is the lightweight tool to build ExtJS applications.
-The main goal is to have just one source file as the starting point.
-All the rest is done automatically.
+The main goal is to collect all dependencies required by JS application into one production-ready output file.

 The tool is processing build in *non-conflict manner*.
-It may alert developer about errors and warnings but mainly it does not break the build because some class file was not found for example.
+It may alert developer about errors and warnings but mainly it does not break the build because for example of duplicates or some class file was not found etc.

+No additional comment conventions needed.
+Extapp avoids some custom magic comments like /\*requires file.js \*/.
+It uses native ExtJS dependencies declarations in **Ext.define()** method or in any other place in the code.

 **The main features of the Extapp tool:**
+- resolving dependencies
-- reading dependencies
+- deduplicate referenced dependencies
-- references deduplication
+- ranking classes based on references
 - smart avoid of infinite loops
-- ranking classes based on references
 - build sources into one output file
+- usage in other JS frameworks

 # Usage